baden03/t-minus-countdown/readme.txt

 == Changelog ==

+= 2.4.8 =
+* updated links to new documentation
+* options page fields escaped
+* can target external elements on launch
+* improvements to get around cashed pages

 = 2.4.7 =
 * fixed issue with default display units and toggles in block
 * added debug attribute to shortcode for troubleshooting caching issues